Complete Guide: Installing Manjaro with Secure Boot Enabled

 Yet another CLI guide

-But what if you requirements are simple?
+But what if your requirements are simple?
 And you want the installation to be as simple as possible?
-Plain and simple no fuzz – boot Manjaro – that’s it.
+Plain and simple, no fuzz – boot Manjaro – that’s it.

-systemd-boot is a bootloader which do not get much attention on Manjaro – since most Manjaro installations is created using Calamares installer which in turn installs grub.
-I recall a setting for an iso-profile setting the efi_bootloader="grub" – but it didn’t work very well so I decided to learn how to implement systemd-boot the most simple way – later create a merge request to the tools.
+systemd-boot is a bootloader that does not get much attention on Manjaro – since most Manjaro installations are created using the Calamares installer, which installs grub.
+I recall a setting for an iso-profile setting, the efi_bootloader="grub" – but it didn’t work very well, so I decided to learn how to implement systemd-boot the simplest way – later, create a merge request to the tools.

 Before you begin